drpetersonfernandes/SimpleLauncher/parameters.md

 **Emulator Parameters:** <br>
 **Fullscreen Parameter:** <br>

-Use the 'Simple Launcher' tools menu to generate BAT files for you.
+You can find a tool in the 'Simple Launcher' tools menu that can generate BAT files for you.

 ## NEC PC Engine / TurboGrafx-16